igrishaev/pg2/docs/json.md

   (jdbc/get-connection config))
 ~~~

-All the JSON operations made by this connection will use the passed object
+Now all JSON operations made by this connection will use the passed object
 mapper.
 Let's insert a set of keywords:

 ~~~clojure